Cod3Craftsman/boAt_Website/README.md

 Well-structured layout using HTML semantic elements.

-Smooth styling and hover effects using CSS
+Smooth styling and hover effects using CSS.

 Organized and readable code for easy maintenance